How are Retirement Accounts, Investments, and Stock Options Handled in a Divorce?

 - The actual contributions made by the spouse who is not earning the retirement benefits, if any;

 - The number of years of the marriage in which such contributions were made; and,

-Since Georgia is an equitable division state, courts have wide discretion regarding how marital property may be divided between divorcing spouses.
-Thus, a court may decide to allow the spouse who actually earned the pension or contributed to the retirement account to retain the entire retirement account upon divorce.
-However, if there are no other significant marital assets to divide and a failure to divide the retirement account would result in an unjust or inequitable division of property in which the non-contributing spouse is left with little or no marital assets, the court is likely to divide the marital portion of any retirement asset between the parties.
+Since Georgia is an equitable division state, courts have broad discretion regarding how marital property may be divided between divorcing spouses.
+Thus, a court may decide to allow the spouse who earned the pension or contributed to the retirement account to retain the entire retirement account upon divorce.
+However, if there are no other significant marital assets to divide and a failure to separate the retirement account would result in an unjust or inequitable division of property in which the non-contributing spouse is left with little or no marital assets, the court is likely to divide the marital portion of any retirement asset between the parties.
 The court may divide the retirement account between the spouses by percentages.
-For example, a court may award Spouse A 60 percent of the retirement account, and award Spouse B 40 percent of the account.
-In the alternative, a court may simply award one spouse a fixed cash amount.
+For example, a court may award Spouse A 60 percent of the retirement account and award Spouse B 40 percent of the account.
+In the alternative, a court may award one spouse a fixed cash amount.
 For example, spouse A may receive $30,000 of a $100,000 retirement account, and spouse B would receive $70,000.

 Although pensions, 401(k) plans, IRAs, profit-sharing plans, and deferred compensation plans are all subject to equitable division, to the extent the account was earned or contributed to during the marriage, the methods of dividing these various retirement assets are unique.
 IRAs by far are the simplest to divide upon divorce.
 IRA's may be divided by rolling a portion of one IRA into the recipient spouse's IRA.
 The division of IRAs upon divorce would, of course, be subject to the various rules governing IRAs.